 This time of year brings new people to the gym – or sees more people interested in starting an exercise routine.
 If you’re like most people nowadays the first place that you go to for inspiration is online.
 That could be Facebook, YouTube, or Instagram.

 You may see or hear words or short-forms for the workouts and may not understand what they mean.
 So, this blog is going to outline some of the ‘exercise lingo’ you’re likely to come across and explain for you what the words mean.

 Exercise Lingo You’re Likely to Come Across…

-Rep: One performance of a single exercise.
+Rep: One repetition of a single exercise.